3 years full-time

 AAB (full entry requirements)

-Our Genetics course encompasses the molecular studies of genes and genetic engineering, through human genetics and disease, to the genetics of populations.
+Genetics encompasses the molecular studies of genes and genetic engineering, through human genetics and disease, to population genetics.
 Our increasing knowledge of the human and other genomes will continue to have a great impact on biotechnology, medicine and conservation.

 New investment in buildings housing teaching and state-of-the-art teaching laboratories